THE BUILD: TEAM UPDATES AND BUILD PROGRESS

 V .
 V .

-Racing the Clock Again: Finishing the engine install & Getting the #86 Car Ready for CMP
+Racing the Clock Again: PHASE 2 of the engine SWAP & Getting the #86 Car Ready for CMP

 With CMP approaching fast, Black Flag Racing is once again racing the clock to get the #86 car ready.
 From installing the RBB3, Accusump, and oil cooler to fabricating mounts, building custom baffles, modifying the power steering line, and somehow fixing a solenoid with fuel line, a spare cap, and JB Weld, this is race prep the only way we know how: chaotic, stubborn, funny, and just functional enough to inspire confidence.